EMDR Therapy: How it Helps

 How Does EMDR Therapy Help People?

 When a person has overwhelming or traumatic experiences the brain goes into a form of shock.
 This interferes with the mind's ability to process those upsetting experiences.
 The mind then shuts down and the traumatic images become stuck psycho-neurologically.
-This material then continues to loop, over and over, reactivating the upsetting emotions and physiological sensations that have been associated with the trauma.
+This material then continues to loop, over and over, reactivating the upsetting emotions and physiological sensations that have been associated with high impact events.
 The mind's natural ability to heal is blocked.
 EMDR:

 1) Reengages the brains information processing engine